calmmage/ChatGPTEnhancerBot/README.md

 # Quick Notes - Inbox

-1) Try Use another model - davinci-instruct-beta:2.0.0 !
+1) Try to use another model - davinci-instruct-beta:2.0.0 !
 This is the predecessor of chatgpt!
 2) Try unofficial chatgpt api
 3) Delay response messages - or send unsolicited messages.
 Or split messages in part Imitate real human!!